-- 8. Create a variable and title it "Ore Production Requirements".
-For convenience, set its identifier to Ore\Prod\req.
-Set its Units to tons/week. - 9.
-Edit the definition attribute for Ore Production Requirements and set the definition type to Table, selecting Ore\grades as its index.
-Fill in the Edit Table thus:
+- 8. Create a variable and title it "Ore Production Requirements."
+For convenience, set its identifier to ore\prod\req.
+Set its units to tons/week. - 9.
+Edit the definition attribute for Ore Production Requirements and set the definition type to Table, selecting ore\grades as its index.
+Fill in the edit table.